AUTISM BENEFITS FOR CHILDREN

 WE WILL HELP YOU WIN AUTISM BENEFITS FOR YOUR CHILD

 If you or a loved one is suffering from a severe mental or physical condition, you may be wondering whether the Social Security Administration (SSA) will approve your claim for SSD and SSI benefits.
 If so, then call our law firm.
 We are the only law firm helping SSD and SSI clients in Utah and Nevada with over 30 years of experience.
-For example, we are rated in the top three SSD lawyers in the state of Utah.
+For example, we are the top SSD lawyers in the state of Utah.

 We also help clients in many other states.
 For example, we have clients in Las Vegas, Nevada.
-We are also rated in the top three SSD lawyers in the state of Nevada.
+We are also the top SSD lawyers in the state of Nevada.
 Find out more about our Nevada legal experience.
 We also have clients in Idaho, Colorado and California.
 Learn about Idaho SSI benefits.
 You can also learn more about Colorado SSI benefits and California SSI benefit information.

 Likewise, if you do not have a doctor to help you treat your child, we have information on our website about free and low cost health services in Utah and free health services in Nevada.
 Seek treatment for your child and use the health resources your state provides so that you can have evidence to prove your child should be paid SSI benefits for autism.
 If you get treatment, then we will help you get your SSI benefits and fight for the money the SSA owes you under the law.
-Once you win SSI benefits, as a parent, you will be a representative payee for your child.
-This comes with rules and responsibility.
-Learn more about the role of a representative payee for SSI benefits.

 WORK WITH YOUR LAWYER ON PREPARING YOUR AUTISM BENEFITS CASE